"Prince of Wales" label © Stockholm Music and Theatre Museum.

 Elegant 6½ octave rosewood square number 7038, courtesy of Catriona Hall, Tasmania.

 Given these helpful parameters, we hope to be able to provide detailed and reliable comparative information for anybody interested in Tomkison and the development of the English piano between 1800 and 1850.
 The register will also, we intend, shed light on the general survivorship of square, and his other models of piano, both by outright percentage and any perceptible bias by style or other factor.
-Any information you might like to contribute should please be sent to email@example.com.
+Any information you might like to contribute should please be sent to firstname.lastname@example.org.
 We have already compiled a register of known pianos, where willing owners can either be named or referred to as private, by preference.
-This colour coded and comparative register, in PDF format, will be made available to anybody who would like to receive it.
 The most valuable information you can provide is the serial number and details of the type, action, compass, case and legs.
 Pictures of course are the best and preferred tool and we keep a photo library as well.
 The register will also serve in due course as a feeder to the major Clinkscale online project .
 Following the spirit and practice of FSP, we welcome the input and advice of Friends and hope to provide a useful facility to all.
 Thank you very much for any assistance you can give.

 Cabinet Piano number 214